-(2) The net investment in leases is initially measured at the present value of the fixed and determinable lease payments, including any guaranteed or unguaranteed residual value of the asset at the end of the lease, discounted at the rate implicit in the lease.
+(2) The net investment in sales-type leases is initially measured at the present value of the fixed and determinable lease payments, including any guaranteed or unguaranteed residual value of the asset at the end of the lease, discounted at the rate implicit in the lease.
 For newly originated or acquired Ground Leases, the Company's estimate of residual value equals the fair value of the land at lease commencement.
+As of September 30, 2019, the weighted average remaining life of the Company's two Ground Lease receivables was 98.8 years.